kniewiadomski/image-classifier/README.md

 ```

 2. In the setup screen:
-   - Enter class names and their corresponding numbers (one per line)
+   - Enter a class name (e.g., "cat")
-   - Example format:
-     ```
-     cat 1
-     dog 2
-     bird 3
-     ```
+   - Enter a single-character shortcut key (e.g., "c")
+   - Click "Add Class" to add it to the list
+   - Repeat for all needed classes
+   - You can remove classes from the list if needed
    - Click "Select Image Folder" to choose the folder containing your images
    - Click "Start Classification" to begin

 3. In the classification screen:
    - Images will be displayed one at a time
-   - Click the corresponding class button to assign a class to the current image
+   - Press the corresponding shortcut key to assign a class to the current image
    - The application will automatically move to the next image
+   - Available classes and their shortcuts are displayed for reference

 4. When finished:
    - A `classifications.csv` file will be created in the image folder
-   - The CSV will contain two columns: filename and assigned class
+   - The CSV will contain two columns: filename and class name

 ## Requirements